Malanius/understanding-typescript-course/README.md

 ` `

-- console will log `12`
+- the console will log `12`
 - will not throw runtime error
-- but might be logical error
+- but might be a logical error
 - possible mitigation: validate & sanitize user input
 - wouldn't it be better to discover this during development?